Ypertex/blog/content/articles/improving-chances-with-non-negotiables/index.md

 **Your boss or client takes on the full accountability in case of failure.**

-Make sure to let them know about this next time they overrule your Non-Negotioables!
+Make sure to let them know about this next time they overrule your Non-Negotiables!